HackerEarth/engineering.hackerearth.com/_posts/2016-02-11-sending-emails-to-our-half-million-and-growing-user-community.md

 ---
 {% include JB/setup %}

-At hackerearth we send emails keep our users updated on upcoming challenges and their activities, for example, when a user successfully solves a problem, receives test-invitation, updates on user comments.
-Basically whenever it’s appropriate.
+At hackerearth we send emails to keep our users updated on upcoming challenges and their activities, for example, when a user successfully solves a problem, receives test-invitation, updates on user comments.
+Basically whenever it is appropriate.

 ### Architecture ###
-It’s takes lot of computational power to send emails in such a large quantities synchronously.
-So we implemented an asynchronous architecture to send emails.
+It takes lot of computational power to send emails in such large quantities synchronously.
+So we have implemented an asynchronous architecture to send emails.

 Here’s brief overview of how the architecture: